-What are Chest X-rays Used to Detect?
+What are Chest X-rays Used to Diagnose?

 - The condition of the heart.
 Changes or abnormalities in the size or shape of the heart can indicate heart valve problems, heart failure or fluid around the heart.